ColiverSEC/Enterprise-IAM-Lab/entra/external-identities.md

    - Either create a new project or select an existing one that you want to use for your B2C integration
 - Enable the OAuth Consent Screen:
    - In the left-hand menu, navigate to APIs & Services → OAuth consent screen
-   - Choose External for the user type (this allows users outside your organization to log in — typical for B2C scenarios).
+   - Choose External for the user type (this allows users outside your organization to log in — typical for B2C scenarios)
    - Configure required details such as App name, User support email, and Developer contact information
    - Click Save and Continue through the scopes and test users sections as needed
 - Create OAuth Credentials: